Configure a certificate profile

 - Create Online Certificate Status

-This step is optional.
+This step is an optional.
 You only need to configure OCSP if you are going to select the Check Revocation Status (OCSP Server) option when you’re configuring the certificate profile.
 See OCSP to learn more.

 - EAA Client will verify certificates stored in the following locations on the end-user